NyuUser/lmi-3/php101/README.txt

 before importing
  - create database name new_emp
- - check file path to new_emp.sql
+ - check file path to new_emp.sql and employeedb.sql and change if necessary